Boards and Annual Conference Venues

 JANUARY 24, 2017

 Members love to talk about their conference experience during in-depth interviews with me.
 We spend a lot of time talking about their conference experience because the conference is where most members get the most value.
-Often members decide right at registration if they are going to get value out of the conference.
 Many conference attendees go to every session.

 Cultivating Conference Kindness Not Cynicism